dentarg/auth0-blog/_posts/2018-03-06-symfony-tutorial-building-a-blog-part-3.markdown

 [Travis CI](https://travis-ci.org/) is a hosted and distributed continuous integration service.
 Travis CI allows you to build and test your software hosted on GitHub, allowing you to publicise projects comfortable in knowing that project is fully functional for others to use.

 With Travis CI, there are two different sites to use.
 The [`travis-ci.org`](https://travis-ci.org/) site allows you test open-source projects (public repositories).
-Whereas [`travis-ci.com`](https://travis-ci.com/) allows you to test private projects, but requires a fee dependent on the size of your project.
+Whereas [`travis-ci.com`](https://travis-ci.com/) allows you to test private projects but requires a fee dependent on the size of your project.

 ## Building the Blog Engine